dekoza/mtgpl/MM2.rst

    • Target player loses X life.

-   • Return target creature card with converted mana cost X or less from your graveyard to the battlefield.
+   • Return target creature card with mana value X or less from your graveyard to the battlefield.

    • Target creature gets -X/-X until end of turn.